casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pistol/index.md

 Below is a world map with all the known locations for the Pistol.
 ![Sons of the Forest Pistol Map Location](img/map.webp)

-The Pistol also has a GPS Marker in game, so if you follow the pink cirlce with the !, you will be head directly to it.
+The Pistol also has a GPS Marker, so if you follow the pink circle with the !, you will head directly to it.

 ## Pistol Location #1
 The green marker on the map above is location 1.
 Head to that spot on the map and swim out to the boat in the water.
 Climb upon the boat (You will need to interact 'E' to do this.) and then pick up your new shiny pew pewer!